Elizabeth-dov/Elizabeth-dov/README.md

 ## My name is **Elizabeth** ✨

-I am 23 years old and currently in the final semester of my master’s degree in political science.
-Alongside my academic journey, I have developed a strong interest and solid foundation in front-end web development.
-I have a foundational understanding of HTML, CSS, JavaScript, and WordPress, and I’ve been actively developing my skills through platforms such as YouTube, Codecademy, Udemy, and Roadmap.
+I am 23 years old and currently I am in my final semester of my master's degree in political science.

-In addition to web development, I have recently started exploring iOS development, focusing on Swift and SwiftUI to build intuitive and user-friendly mobile applications.
-My goal is to gain hands-on experience, contribute to real-world projects, and continue growing as a developer—both on the web and mobile side. 🚀👩🏼‍💻
+Additionally, I am an aspiring iOS developer with a background in front-end web development.
+I have been actively learning programming through various online resources such as YouTube, Codecademy, Udemy, and Roadmap.
+Recently, I shifted my focus to iOS development, studying Swift and SwiftUI to build intuitive and user-friendly applications.
+My goal is to gain hands-on experience and further deepen my understanding of mobile development. 🚀👩🏼‍💻

 ## Contact 📩